strict-lang/strict.dev/docs/Overview.md

 title: Overview
 ---

 A typical _Strict_ file is easy to understand and very short.
 Unlike other languages following the [Coding Style](CodingStyle.md) is enforced.
-That is why the language is called Strict, humans and machines can understand it easily, machines can generate code easily and overall it is fun to use!
+That is why the language is called Strict, humans and machines can understand it easily, machines can generate code easily and overall it is fun to use! **Strict** is a simple, efficient, and portable programming language that is mostly working like functional programming languages.
+It only includes the minimum set of features needed to write meaningful, efficient, and portable programs.

 # Example